quil/quil-examples/README.md

 ```
 Sketch will open.
 You can run other sketches by opening their files and evaluate their contents via `C-c C-k`

+### How to create your own sketch

+It is simple.
+You can either modify existing sketch or create new one.
+To create new sketch first you need to create sketch file e.g. `src/quil_sketches/my_super_sketch.clj` and use some existing sketch as initial template (don't forget to modify namespace to `quil-sketches.my-super-sketch`!).

+Happy hacking!